|Birthdate:||May 2, 1985|

 |First Career Cup race:||March 7, 2004 (Las Vegas)|

-With a NASCAR Cup Series championship on his resume and an Xfinity Series win list approaching 100, Kyle Busch remains on the fast track in life, literally.
+With two NASCAR Cup Series championships on his resume and an Xfinity Series win list approaching 100, Kyle Busch remains on the fast track in life, literally.
 At a relatively young age and in such a short period of time, the Las Vegas native has accomplished a lot both on and off the racetrack.

 In order to pursue his racing dream, Busch stepped up his academics, graduating with honors from Durango High School (Las Vegas) a year early.